 Inspiring leadership, transforming lives

-The Johns Hopkins Center for Communication Programs (CCP) invites you to apply for the 2019 Leadership in Strategic Communication Workshop (LSCW).
-This three-week workshop, led by a distinguished faculty of public health, policy and development experts, has been described as a transformative experience, designed for versatile, dynamic individuals who seek to lead within and beyond their organizations.
+The Johns Hopkins Center for Communication Programs (CCP) invites you to apply for the 2020 Leadership in Strategic Communication Workshop (LSCW).
+This three-week workshop, led by a distinguished faculty of public health, policy and development experts, has been described as a transformative experience.

 How to Apply